 This annual meeting of our Plenary Assembly takes place within the Church's celebration of the Extraordinary Jubilee of Mercy.
 A member of the Executive Committee joyfully noted at our August meeting how this special year highlights the many references to mercy found throughout Scripture and in the Liturgy.
 Another spiritual fruit is it opens eyes and ears, minds and hearts, to where loving kindness still needs to be more evident and tangible in the lives of our communities and in our people's lives as well.

 The Canadian Conference of Catholic Bishops (CCCB) continues to post possible homily ideas and prayers of the faithful to help link the Sunday liturgy with the national pastoral initiative for life and family.
-The proposed texts for the month of July 2016 include suggestions from the 14th Sunday in Ordinary Time, July 3, to the 18th Sunday in Ordinary Time, July 31.
-As usual, the suggestions for homilies and prayers can be easily adapted for family prayer, as well as for personal prayer or for use with other groups or organizations.
-The texts for the month of July are available on the special Life and Family webpage, under the section "Documents and activities proposed by the CCCB".
+The proposed texts for the month of October 2016 include suggestions from the 27th Sunday in Ordinary Time, October 2, to the 31st Sunday in Ordinary Time, October 30, including World Mission Sunday, October 23.
+As usual, these suggestions for homilies and prayers can be easily adapted for family prayer, as well as for personal prayer or for use with other groups or organizations.
+The texts for the month of October are available on the special Life and Family webpage, under the section "Documents and activities proposed by the CCCB".

 Link to the CCCB President's letter (PDF)